icsm-au/3d-csdm-common/README.md

 The semantic annotation in turn provides the opportunity to declare explicit **profiles** of the specification for each implementing jurisdiction.

-Profiles are defined in a separate repository [3d-csdm-profiles](https://github.com/icsm-au/3d-csdm-profiles), leaving this specification free of jurisdiction-specific artefacts and potentially relevant for use in any jurisdiction.
+Profiles are defined in separate repositories [3d-csdm-profiles](https://github.com/icsm-au/3d-csdm-profiles), leaving this specification free of jurisdiction-specific artefacts and potentially relevant for use in any jurisdiction.

 **Although extension and restrictions are possible, at this stage no variations in the 3D CSDM schema have been required to define profiles for the test jurisdictions.**